How many stars are in the sky?

 Picture yourself 75 years old.
 Your wife is 65.
 Both of you are well past child bearing age, and you don’t currently have any kids.
 Now, picture that your name happens to mean “exalted father”—this probably feels a bit like a cruel joke.

-That’s likely how Abram felt because that’s what his name means: exalted father.
+That’s likely how Abram felt because that was his predicament.

 Imagine how started he was when God later changed his name to Abraham, meaning “father of a multitude” (Genesis 17:5).